9 Recipes Inspired By Famous Books (Eat Your Way Through Literature)

-Enjoy a literary feast with 9 foods from novels that you can make at home!
-These literary recipes will remind you of your favorite food scenes from books!
-Try eating them while you read the book.(:
+Want to make some recipes inspired by famous books?
+Enjoy a literary feast with 9 foods from novels and classic children’s books that you can make at home!
+These literary recipes will remind you of your favorite iconic food scenes from books!
+Try eating them while you read the book, or serve these dishes to go with a book club discussion.

 Good literature appeals to all the senses, so much so that a good written description of food can actually make you hungry!
 When food is mentioned in books it either contributes to the overall flavour of the book, or makes one scene particularly memorable.
-The banquets in Redwall are an example of the former; Redwall is a series of feasts.
-But when you think of food in Anne of Green Gables, you probably think of liniment cake or raspberry cordial.
+The banquets in Redwall are an example of the former; the series contains some of the most famous feasts in literature.
+But when you think of food in Anne of Green Gables, you probably think of the memorable scenes involving liniment cake or raspberry cordial.

 What better way to digest the symbolism of food in literature than by eating the food while you read the book?
 As C. S. Lewis said, “eating and reading are two pleasures that combine admirably.”

-I dug around the internet and found 9 mouthwatering recipes inspired by novels you (probably) already know and love.
+I dug around the internet and found nine mouthwatering recipes inspired by novels you (probably) already know and love.
+Eating these dishes while you read or discuss the book makes the reading experience more memorable–a bit like seasonal reading does.

 10 Recipes Inspired by Books